Who is the ICB?

 - to provide a trusted benchmark for the profession

 - to improve the career prospects of members

 The ICB is passionate about empowering students of all ages and backgrounds.
-The ICB has helped countless business owners to take control of their finances at the right cost and in return support the community as a whole.
+They have helped countless business owners to take control of their finances at the correct cost and in return support the community as a whole.

 ICB Membership Course and Career Path

 Double Entry Bookkeeping; Trial Balances; Correcting errors; Reconciliation Sales & Purchase Ledger Balances; Computerised Bookkeeping.

 Some Associates may offer additional services in Payroll, Self Assessment and Budgeting.